wp-plugins/formidable/readme.txt

 * PRO: Added box for custom css in the styling settings
 * PRO: Added buttons to insert default HTML or plain text for those who wish to modify the default message without starting from scratch
 * PRO: Added link to uploaded files in the entry edit form
+* PRO: Added "like" and "not like" options to the conditional logic for hiding and showing fields
 * PRO: Switched section headings to use h3 tags by default instead of h2
 * PRO: Migrated "Allow Only One Entry for Each" fields to the unique checkbox on each field
 * PRO: Allow for multiple uses of frm-entry-update-field for the same field and entry